 Anyone can get cough-variant asthma at any time, but it is common in young children with childhood asthma.
-Cough-variant asthma may lead to the development of “classic” asthma, with symptoms that include shortness of breath and wheezing.
+Cough-variant asthma may lead to the development of other asthma symptoms.

 What causes cough-variant asthma?

 Like “classic” or “typical” asthma, no one really knows what causes cough-variant asthma.
 However, coughing may start after people are exposed to allergens, or when they are breathing in cold air.
 Coughing may also follow an upper respiratory infection.
 For example, sinusitis with asthma is common.

 In addition, a cough that begins after a person has begun taking beta-blockers is likely to be cough-variant asthma.
 Beta-blockers are drugs used to treat high blood pressure, heart disease, heart failure, migraines, palpitations, and other conditions.
 Beta-blockers are also found in eye drops to treat glaucoma.
 These eye drops can bring on asthma symptoms, including cough.
 Asthma and aspirin-sensitivity is another cause of coughing with asthma.